misetteichan/motorized-turntable/README.md

 The firmware in this project works with both Roller485Lite and Roller485 as-is.
 For Roller485, please use `upper_nolite.stl` instead of `upper.stl` for the 3D model.
-There is a hole for the Grove cable on the table.
-If needed, edit `turntable_nolite.py` to generate a custom 3D model.
+There is a hole on the table for the Grove cable.
+If you want to change the position or remove the hole, please edit `turntable_nolite.py` and generate a new 3D model.

 ## License